French government aims to cut red tape for new nuclear reactors

 President Emmanuel Macron has put nuclear power at the heart of his country's drive for carbon neutrality by 2050, with plans to build at least six new reactors.

-An energy ministry official said in September the aim was to start construction of the first next generation EPR2 reactor before the end of the presidential term, before May 2027.
+An energy ministry official said in September the aim was to start construction of the first next generation EPR2 reactor at Penly in Normandy before the end of the presidential term, before May 2027, with commercial operations at that reactor startng from 2035-37.

 France's nuclear fleet has come under scrutiny, with a wave of repairs at power stations forcing a record number of reactors offline and sending nuclear power production to a 30-year low, exacerbating Europe's energy crisis.

-"The goal is that administrative authorisations are delivered within delays that allow us to meet the construction timetable of the EPR (European Pressurized Reactors)," Pannier-Runacher told Les Echos newspaper.
+"The goal is that administrative authorisations are delivered within delays that allow us to meet the construction timetable of the EPR (European Pressurized Reactors)," Energy Minister Agnes Pannier-Runacher told Les Echos newspaper.

 "It is a draft law to ease administrative authorisations on nuclear reactors that will be built near existing nuclear plants," she said, adding this concerned administrative issues, not the decisions to build the plants.